bk/wmk/readme.md

 - `http`: This is is a dict for configuring the address used for `wmk serve`.
   It may contain either or both of two keys: `port` (default: 7007) and `ip` (default: 127.0.0.1).

+- `pre_render`: If this is True, then the markdown source of each content file will be converted to HTML regardless of whether an output file will be written to `htdocs` or not (i.e. even if the timestamp of the output file is newer than the source and the `--force` has not been specified).
+This is mainly useful for list pages in `templates`, e.g. a blog frontpage with a list of blog entries.

 [ext]: https://python-markdown.github.io/extensions/
 [other]: https://github.com/Python-Markdown/markdown/wiki/Third-Party-Extensions